Claiming The 2025 Wood & Pellet Federal Tax Credit

 You should always consult a tax professional as individual situations may vary.

 • Paper Filing: The credit can be claimed on IRS Form 5695 on line 5, “Qualified biomass fuel property costs.”
+We have included links below for Form 5695 with Instructions below for your convenience.

 • Electronic Filing: If you are using tax filing software, the credit generally will be found under the “Credits” section of the Federal portion (Home and Vehicles – Residential Energy Credit or Credit Carryforward).
 On H & R Block, the credit is not under “Residential Energy Credits;” it can be claimed under the “Alternative Energy Credit.”
 This is on the page after “Residential Energy Credits” after you indicate “No” when asked if you’ve made a purchase that qualifies for the “Residential Energy Credit.”